Advertisement

 5 / 8

-Parent Loan for Undergraduate Students (PLUS)
+Parent loan for undergraduate students (PLUS)

-The federal loan program PLUS allows you to borrow the amount your child requires for education expenses.
-One of the advantages is a choice of repayment plans.
 Keep in mind, though, that unlike traditional loans, you won’t get a lower interest rate if you have a great credit score.
 Every PLUS borrower gets the same interest rate.
 That means you may be able to get a lower rate elsewhere.
-Be sure to do some loan shopping on interest rates, terms and repayment timeframes to compare your options.
+What’s more, all Direct PLUS Loans have a loan fee.
+It’s a proportion of the loan amount and is taken from each loan disbursement.

 6 / 8

 Taking out a student loan is usually advised when you’ve explored other options first.
 But it can be a good way to fill in gaps that might exist between the amount you've saved and the sum of college expenses.
-Federal loans used specifically for education purposes have lower interest than conventional loans, and students often don’t need to start repayment until after graduation.
+Federal loans used specifically for education purposes typically have lower interest than conventional loans, and students often don’t need to start repayment until after graduation.

 7 / 8